hendersontrent/gate/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Speaking of statistics, we can easily compute smoothed spatial kernel density of some data stored in an `sf` object and subsequently plot it using `ggplot2` with the generic `plot` function (which has been set up to automatically handle objects created by `gate`).
+Speaking of statistics, we can easily compute the smoothed spatial kernel density of some data stored in an `sf` object and subsequently plot it using `ggplot2` with the generic `plot` function (which has been set up to automatically handle objects created by `gate`).
 Here we will just simulate some random data in the Greater Sydney geometry to demonstrate the functionality:

 ``` r
 pts <- sf::st_sample(gs_dis, size = 1e4) |> sf::st_as_sf()